eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

 kinds of Unix-like operating systems (where even Linux itself has a wide variety distribution between say, Ubuntu and Alpine) you may start to feel that Windows is *the* oddball.

+If you use operating systems other than Windows, macOS, and Linux, you should let me know as I would most likely know next to nothing about them.
+(I've used a bit of FreeBSD and NetBSD, but I know very little about those...)

 ### Flavors of Text Files